-Net sales for the Group increased by 13 percent to SEK 639 m (566) for 2022.
-Adjusted for positive currency effects of 9 percent, this corresponds to an organic growth of 4 percent compared to the full year 2021, see the reconciliation table on pages 115-116.
-The decrease in earnings resulted in a decrease in earnings per share to SEK 4.96 (5.25).
-The gross margin suffered during the year as a result of material price increases due to rising inflation.
-Sales prices to customers have not fully offset rising prices during the year as price increases towards customers are negotiated annually.
-However, the favorable currency development has kept the gross margin in line with the corresponding period last year at 69 percent (69).
-The Group's EBITDA for the year increased to SEK 198 m (196).
-The total operating expenses for the year increased by 22 percent to SEK 280 m (230).
-The increase is attributable to the strategic initiatives and is most accentuated in research and development.
+Net sales for the Group increased by 6 percent to SEK 677 m (639) for 2023.
+Adjusted for positive currency effects of 7 percent, this corresponds to a negative organic growth of 1 percent compared to the full year 2022, see the reconciliation table on pages 99-100.
+The improved result meant an increase in earnings per share to SEK 5.46 (4.96).
+Gross profit increased by 6 percent to SEK 463 m (438), corresponding to a gross margin of 68 percent (69).
+The gross margin is affected by purchase prices for materials and components, the product mix, amortization of capitalized development expenses, inventory adjustments as well as currency effects.
+The Group's EBITDA for the year increased to SEK 207 m (198).
+The total operating expenses for the year increased by 6 percent to SEK 296 m (280), with most of the increase attributable to wage costs and inflation.

-Liquidity and cash flow
+Liquidity and Cash Flow

-The funds at the disposal of the Group at the end of the year were SEK 108 m (130).
-The Group's cash flow from operating activities decreased to SEK 137 m (160) for the year, which is a consequence of lower profit before tax and increased inventory build-up.
-Cash flow from investment activities amounted to SEK -70 m (-84) and is mainly related to expansion of production capacity in France.
-Cash flow from financing activities amounted to SEK -90 m (-48) and has been affected by amortization of loans with SEK -32 m (-40).
-The cash position was reduced during the year by dividends of SEK 48 m (18) to shareholders of SEK 48 m (18).
-Total cash flow decreased during 2022 to SEK -23 m (27).
+The liquid funds at the disposal of the Group at the end of the year were SEK 122 m (108).
+The Group's cash flow from operating activities increased to SEK 196 m (137) for the year.
+The increase is attributed to an improved result as well as a reduction in working capital.
+Cash flow from investment activities amounted to SEK -86 m (-70) and is mainly related to capitalized development expenses and expansion of production capacity in France.
+Cash flow from financing activities amounted to SEK -97 m (-90) and in addition to amortization of bank loans and leasing includes dividends to shareholders of SEK -54 m (-48).

-Sales development in the geographical markets
+Sales Development in the Geographical Markets

-During parts of the year, sales have been slowed down by conservative inventory management at our distribution partners.
-In the Americas sales were SEK 280 m (210), corresponding to an increase of 34 percent.
-Sales in EMEA were SEK 280 m (252), corresponding to an increase of 11 percent.
-Sales in APAC decreased as a result of COVID-19 related restrictions and came in at SEK 79 m (103).
+Sales progressed steadily throughout 2023, rebounding from a weak first quarter impacted by inventory reductions at distribution partners to a strong finish in the last quarter.
+In the Americas sales were SEK 313 m (280), corresponding to an increase of 12 percent.
+Sales in EMEA were SEK 277 m (280), corresponding to a decrease of 1 percent.
+Sales in APAC were SEK 87 m (79), corresponding to an increase of 10 percent.